 Creator Couple: K. A. Applegate and her husband Michael Grant.
-Though it never came out until after the series ended, the pair pretty much wrote the entirety of Animorphs jointly.
+Though it never came out until after the series ended, the pair wrote Animorphs jointly.
 Grant has since distinguished himself as a writer in his own right.

 Dear Negative Reader: Infamously gave one to the fan-base who criticized the Animorphs Bolivian Army Ending.

 Jossed: Every now and then K.A's come to answer a few questions and joss a few theories.

 Name's the Same: New readers of must have been surprised to see K.A. named the main hero of that series after the Everworld Sixth Ranger Traitor of this one.

 Promoted Fanboy: Erek King, the fan who won a contest to have a character named after himself.
 The Erek King character ended up becoming one of the most important secondary characters in the series.

 Although after what Erek did in the second to last book, you really have to feel sorry for the real Erek King.

 She Also Did...: One of the ghostwriters for the series was Malinda Metz, who later went on to write , the basis for the TV show Roswell High .

 Roswell Torch the Franchise and Run: Never confirmed, but K.A has admitted Scholastic owns the full rights to Animorphs (much to her frustration), and it'd go a long way to explaining that Bolivian Army Ending.